Skip to content Skip to footer navigation

 Reverse-cycle air conditioners to avoid

-The models that rate lowest for cooling and for heating in our small-size air con review.
+The small-size models that rate lowest for heating and cooling efficiency in our air con review.

 air conditioner thumbs down